schmouk/PyRandLib/README.md

     sum(random() < p for i in range(n))

 The number of trials n should be a non-negative integer.
 The probability of success p should be between 0.0 <= p <= 1.0.
 The result is an integer in the range 0 <= X <= n.
+This built-in, method has been added since Python 3.12. **PyRandLIb** implements it also for all former versions of Python: -3.6, -3.9, -3.10, and -3.11.

 **choice**(self, seq)